 This is your time to shine, so make the most of it!
 Follow our 25 simple tips for the entire nursing job interview process.
 You'll be able to ace your initial phone interview, come across professionally in your face-to-face interview, and get your U.S. RN adventure off the ground.

 PRE-CALL: Failing to prepare = preparing to fail!

 This old line by a famed basketball coach holds true in everyday life.
-If you fail to prepare for your job interview, you have effectively prepared...to fail the interview.
+If you fail to prepare for your job interview, you have - effectively - fully prepared...to fail the interview.

 To avoid that fate, you need to know what to practice.
 Here are some things to go over as you prepare for your interview: